 South West Wales

 South West Wales combines large areas of rural landscape and spectacular coastline with vibrant city life.
 Our second city Swansea has a multicultural population of about 239,000 and has two universities.
-You can also watch Premier League football at the Liberty Stadium, or the Scarlets rugby team in Llanelli, the largest town in Carmarthenshire.
+You can also watch Championship football with Swansea City FC and the Ospreys Rugby Union team at the Liberty Stadium, or the Scarlets rugby team in Llanelli, the largest town in Carmarthenshire.

 [The scenic harbour town of Tenby]